mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 ### 4.2 Activities {#activities}

 Activities define the actions that are executed from a microflow or nanoflow.
-In this module, activities can be found in the form of microflows or Java actions in the **USE_ME > Operations** folder.
+In this module, activities can be found in the form of microflows or Java actions in the **USE_ME > Operations** and the **USE_ME > Configuration** folders.

 #### 4.2.1 General Operations {#general-operations-technical}

-Operations that can be used in multiple knowledge base processes and do not fall into a specific category.
+There is one operation that can be used in multiple knowledge base processes and do not fall into a specific category.

 ##### 4.2.1.1 Create PgVector Knowledge Base Connection {#create-pgvectorconnection-technical}